soeren-kirchner/pyimgbatch/README.md

 ```
 pyimgbatch --width 300
 ```
 This will resize all supported image files in the current folder to a width of 300 pixels respecting the aspect ratio of the source file.
-The results will be written to a 'dest' subfolder.
+The results will be written to a "dest" subfolder.

 Alternatively, you can set a source folder with the images to be converted and/or a destination folder for the results as follow.